 Exercise is important, but what you eat before & after you exercise is equally important.
 You want to make sure you eat and drink the right things to allow your body to fuel and recover properly.
 Water is, of course, the number one refreshment to reach for, but sometimes you want other choices.

 The key to good sports nutrition is keep the fat content low and aim for food containing fiber, complex carbohydrates, and protein.

 For light exercise you will not need to eat as much before or after exercise as compared to more moderate to intense exercise.

 Here are 10 healthy foods that you can start eating today before or after exercise to fuel or replenish your body with.

-#5 Banana Whole Wheat Pancakes – pancakes made with whole wheat flour and mashed bananas have the potassium from the banana and the carbs from the whole wheat – and they’re delicious, too!
+5. Banana Whole Wheat Pancakes – pancakes made with whole wheat flour and mashed bananas have the potassium (from the bananas) and the carbs (from the whole wheat flour) – and they’re delicious, too!

-#7 Milk – for those that like milk a tall glass of some will do your body some good.
+For those that like milk a tall glass of some will do your body some good.
 Not only does milk contain calcium and protein to keep your bones strong, it helps promote the loss of body fat.
 Try to buy organic if you can.